Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
 Package and ship out your item.
   #.
-Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client and click on the :guilabel:`Your Orders` tab.
+Navigate to the :guilabel:`SELL` page of the market menu on the left of your :term:`Particl Desktop` client and click on the :guilabel:`Your Orders` tab.

       - In the :guilabel:`FILTER` section, you can check :guilabel:`Orders requiring attention` to only see orders that requires your attention or filter them by status.
   #.
 Look for any order marked as :guilabel:`PACKAGING` and click on the its tile to expand its details and click on the :guilabel:`Mark as shipped` button.